-- Childcare for school: The number of hours claimed for childcare may not exceed the number of hours the family member is attending school, including reasonable travel time to and from school. - Childcare to search for work: Childcare expenses cannot exceed the current amount of income received. - Amount of Expense: The Housing Authority will determine reasonable costs for childcare expenses.
+- Childcare to work: The maximum child care expense allowed must be less than the amount earned by the person enabled to work.
+The "person enabled to work" will be the adult member of the household who earns the least amount of income from working. - Childcare for school: The number of hours claimed for childcare may not exceed the number of hours the family member is attending school, including reasonable travel time to and from school. - Childcare to search for work: Childcare expenses cannot exceed the current amount of income received. - Amount of Expense: The Housing Authority will determine reasonable costs for childcare expenses.